jonaslb/psiesta/README.md

 # PSiesta: Siesta as a Python library

 This repository contains Python bindings for the [Siesta as a subroutine](https://bazaar.launchpad.net/~siesta-maint/siesta/trunk/files/head:/Util/SiestaSubroutine/) functionality in Siesta.
 Currently you can mpi-execute siesta controlled from Python.
-There are some limitations:
-It's still all based on fdf-files, and you can only run a calculation, get energy, forces and stress, alter the structure, and then hot-rerun the calculation.
+It's still based on fdf-files, but you can run a calculation, get energy, forces and stress, *then alter the structure in Python, and hot-rerun the calculation*.
 Example:

 ```python
 from mpi4py import MPI